yerang1018/yerang1018/README.md

 My strength lies in my outstanding **observational skills**.<br><br>
+In team projects, I also contributed by identifying and correcting typos in teammates' code.<br>

 Errors due to typos are common in the development process,<br>
 making backend development a role where I am confident I can leverage my strongest skill.<br><br>